 - For 25%: add the 10% and 15% values, or quarter the bill directly (₹1,200 ÷ 4 = ₹300)

-This method works for any round percentage and is fast enough to do at the table.
+This method works for any round percentage and moves fast enough to do at the table.

 Step 4: Check for an Existing Service Charge

-Before adding a tip, check whether the restaurant has already added a "service charge" line to the bill — common in Indian restaurants (5–10%) and for large groups in the US (automatic gratuity, typically 18–20% for parties above 6–8).
-If a service charge is already included, you generally don't need to add an additional tip on top, though you may choose to for exceptional service.
+Before adding a tip, check whether the restaurant already added a "service charge" line to the bill.
+This is common in Indian restaurants (5-10%) and for large groups in the US (automatic gratuity, typically 18-20% for parties above 6-8).
+If a service charge already shows up, you generally don't need to add anything on top, though you can choose to for exceptional service.

 Step 5: Split the Bill and Tip Among a Group

-For an even split (everyone ordered similarly): add tip to the total bill, then divide by the number of people.
+For an even split, when everyone ordered similarly, add tip to the total bill, then divide by the number of people.

 Per Person = (Subtotal + Tip) ÷ Number of People